Sabena: 1960–1990: The jet age

 1960 saw the introduction of the Boeing 707-320 intercontinental jet for trans-Atlantic flights to New York.
 SABENA was mainland Europe's first airline to operate a jet across the Atlantic (BOAC had been flying jet transatlantic services using the de Havilland Comet 4 since 4 October 1958).
-One of Sabena's aircraft became the first Boeing 707 to crash while in commercial service when Flight 548 crashed while preparing to land at Brussels on 15 February 1961.
+One of Sabena's aircraft became the first Boeing 707 to crash while in commercial service when Flight 548 crashed while preparing to land at the Brussels Airport on 15 February 1961.
 The United States Figure Skating Team was aboard the aircraft, en route from New York to Prague via Brussels to compete in a figure skating championship.

-Six Caravelle jetliners were introduced on all medium-haul routes in Europe from February 1961, being flown on most routes alongside the Convair 440s, until the early 1970s.
+Six Caravelle jetliners were introduced on all medium-haul routes in Europe from February 1961, being flown on most routes alongside the Convair 440s until the early 1970s.

 The beginning of the 1960s saw a major upheaval for Sabena in the Congo.
-Widespread rioting against Belgian colonials in the months leading up to, and after the independence of the Democratic Republic of the Congo, caused thousands of Belgians to flee the country.
-The Belgian government commandeered Sabena's entire long haul fleet to get the refugees back to Europe.
+Widespread rioting against Belgian colonials in the months leading up to and after the independence of the Democratic Republic of the Congo caused thousands of Belgians to flee the country.
+The Belgian government commandeered Sabena's entire long-haul fleet to get the refugees back to Europe.
 Independence also meant the end of the impressive regional network of routes that the airline had built up in the Congo since 1924.
 When the new republic began its own airline, Air Congo, in June 1961, Sabena held 30 percent of that airline's shares.

-The Douglas DC-6Bs remained in service with Sabena in the mid-1960s although they were no longer used on the airline's main routes.
+The Douglas DC-6Bs remained in service with Sabena in the mid-1960s, although they were no longer used on the airline's main routes.
 The Boeing 707s and Caravelles became the mainstay types during this decade.
-Boeing 727-100s were introduced on important European routes and also some African services from 1967 in a unique colour scheme; the fin markings incorporated bare-metal rudder and white engine colours.
-The only other aircraft to have its own special markings was the McDonnell Douglas DC-10.
-At this time Fokker F27 Friendships entered service between regional Belgian airports and European destinations such as London Heathrow.
+Boeing 727-100s were introduced on important European routes and also some African services from 1967 in a unique colour scheme; the fin markings incorporated a bare-metal rudder and white engine colours.
+At this time Fokker F27s entered service between regional Belgian airports and European destinations such as London Heathrow.